opennetworkinglab/timesheetsdb/README.md

 # Timesheetsdb
-Time sheets database for web application
+Time sheets application that keeps track out individuals times for each project.
+A frontend to work with is backend would be [TimesheetsUI](https://github.com/opennetworkinglab/timesheetsui).

 ## Prerequisites